phac-nml/legiovue/README.md

 This can be adjusted (along with the other labels) by creating and passing a [custom configuration file](https://nf-co.re/docs/usage/getting_started/configuration) with `-c <config>` or by adjusting the `--max_cpus` and `--max_memory` parameters.
 More info can be found in the [usage doc](./docs/usage.md)

-The default `kraken2` database links to the 8Gb standard database on the AWS Index server so the required memory can be lowered a decent bit (16Gb) with minimal impact if resources are a limiting factor.
+The recommended `kraken2` database is the 8Gb standard database that can be found on the [AWS Index server](s3://genome-idx/kraken/standard_08gb_20240904) or the [the kraken2 database zone](https://benlangmead.github.io/aws-indexes/k2) so the required memory can be lowered a decent bit (16Gb) with minimal impact if resources are a limiting factor.

 ## Quick Usage